wing5wong/artisan-whs-static/source/_curriculum/course-requirements.md

 Students who gain 50 Merit or 50 Excellence credits at each level of NCEA earn an Endorsed Level 1, 2 or 3 Certificate respectively.

-Students who gain either 14 Merit or 14 Excellence credits in a subject (within a calendar year) receive that subject endorsed with Merit / Excellence.
+Students who gain either 14 Merit or 14 Excellence credits in a subject (including NCEA external examinations) within a calendar year, receive that subject endorsed with Merit / Excellence.

-A Vocational Award or Endorsement can only be gained at _**Level 2.**_
+A Vocational Award or Endorsement can only be gained at **_Level 2._**

 Students who gain 20 ‘Sector’ Related credits along with 40 ‘Recommended’ credits in any one of the six Vocational Pathways receive a Vocational Award.